 The Investment Adviser to JZ Capital Partners Limited ("JZCP") is Jordan/Zalaznick Advisers, Inc., ("JZAI") a company beneficially owned by John (Jay) W Jordan II and David W Zalaznick.
-The company offers investment advice to the Board of JZCP.
+The company was formed for the purpose of advising the Board of JZCP on investments in leveraged securities, primarily related to private equity transactions.
 JZAI has offices in New York and Chicago.